Pediatric Eye Exams

-- Focusing problems.
-Children with focusing problems (also called accommodation problems) may have trouble changing focus from distance to near and back again (accommodative infacility) or have problems maintaining adequate focus for reading (accommodative insufficiency).
-These problems often can be successfully treated with vision therapy.
+Focusing problems: Children with focusing problems (also called accommodation problems) may have trouble changing focus from distance to near and back again (accommodative infacility) or have problems maintaining adequate focus for reading (accommodative insufficiency).
+These problems often can be successfully treated with vision therapy or glasses.

 Source: Eye Exams for Children, article by AllAboutVision.com. ©2009 Access Media Group LLC.
 All rights reserved.
 Reproduction other than for one-time personal use is strictly prohibited.